raceychan/ididi/docs/performance.md

     return redis
 ```

-- use dg.static_resolve_all when your app starts, which will statically resolve all your classes decorated with @dg.node.
+- use dg.analyze_nodes when your app starts, which will statically resolve all your classes decorated with @dg.node.

 However, ididi is so performant so most of time there is no reason to apply these tips.